Applying IFR to the banjo

 I can show you exactly how to apply the method to the banjo.
 IFR applies to every instrument regardless of how the notes are laid out on your instrument.
 Where we handle this translation is in IFR Exercise 1: Landscape.
 This is the level at which you learn to visualize the musical landscape on your instrument and move across it.
 So all you need is a modified version of IFR Exercise 1 that corresponds to the way the notes are laid out on the banjo.

-To get an idea of how this will work, here is a sample lesson that you can check out from the IFR Video Course for Guitar.
+To get an idea of how this will work, here is a sample lesson that you can check out from my video course Deep Foundations for Guitar.
 This lesson is designed for the guitar in standard tuning (EADGBE), but it will give you the basic idea of how the exercise works:

 (Click here for the IFR Cloud Exercise for Guitar)